Sreetama Datta

 • Solving previous years' questions and mock tests: Solving previous years' NEET question papers will give the right exposure to students in terms of the question types and topics covered in the NEET Biology syllabus.
 It also serves as a proper practice material, along with taking regular NEET mock tests.

 • Regular revision: Regular revision is the key to any exam preparation.
-As soon as you complete a topic, you should revise and brush up the knowledge acquired.
-Regular revision will ensure that you do not forget the topics which you had prepared a while ago.
+As soon as you complete a topic, you should revise and brush up on the knowledge acquired.
+Regular revision will ensure that you do not forget the topics that you had prepared a while ago.

 • Make a timetable: Since NEET preparation involves studying multiple subjects, it is of utmost importance to strike a balance.
-Here, preparing a timetable comes in handy, wherein students will allot proper schedule to study, revise and practice NEET Biology syllabus.
+Here, preparing a timetable comes in handy, wherein students will allot a proper schedule to study, revise, and practice the NEET Biology syllabus.

 Read More: